The benefits of open customer journey mapping

 So what do I mean with an open customer journey?

-With an open customer journey I want to emphasise the actual process (outside your company context) that your customer goes through before buying a product or service that you sell.
+With an open customer journey, I want to emphasise the actual process (outside your company context) that your customer goes through before buying a product or service that you sell.
 This can and should include before and after a purchase.
-When designing a new online presence (or other initiatives as well), this process is usually mapped out by a user experience designer after both research, interviews and other inight work to really understand what the customers go through before deciding to purchase a specific product or service and to help you stand out by catering for their needs in every touch point.
+This process is usually mapped out by a user experience designer after both research, interviews and other insight work is performed to really understand what the customers go through.
+Before deciding to purchase a specific product or service and to help you stand out by catering for their needs at every touchpoint with your brand.